Litigation and Antitrust

-Mr. Ostoyich regularly counsels clients on joint ventures, intellectual property licensing and enforcement, resale price maintenance and price discrimination.
-He frequently speaks at industry conferences and client retreats about antitrust law developments and he has written numerous articles and analyses of the antitrust laws.
-Most recently, he co-authored a chapter on the law and economics of antitrust damages in a leading treatise.
+He is a member of the Antitrust Council of the U.S. Chamber of Commerce and frequently speaks at industry conferences and client retreats about antitrust law developments.
+He has written and edited several dozen articles and analyses of the antitrust laws and, most recently, co-authored a chapter on the law and economics of antitrust damages in a leading treatise.

-- In the Matter of Respondent McWane, Inc. Lead trial counsel for Respondent in two-month “Part 3” trial against the Federal Trade Commission alleging price fixing and monopolization.
+- In the Matter of Respondent McWane, Inc. Lead trial counsel for Respondent in successful two-month “Part 3” trial against the Federal Trade Commission alleging price fixing and monopolization.
 The Commission dismissed six of its seven counts and the remaining count is on appeal.

 - City of Moundridge, KS v.
 Exxon Mobil Corporation.
 As lead counsel for ExxonMobil, Mr. Ostoyich won summary judgment in a case charging the company and several competitors with conspiring to fix the price of natural gas.
 The district court found the testimony of plaintiffs’ expert to be entitled to “no weight” because it was “wholly unsupported and speculative” and the D.C.
 Circuit affirmed.